tjburki/react-ts-card/README.md

 Known Issues
 ------------
 ### Sandbox on Mobile
 There was an issue with the backface-visibility in the sandbox on mobile which necessitated the inclusion of a separate CSS file.
-If the issue cannot be fixed another way, it would be wise to move more of the TSX styles over to the CSS file for consistency.
+The ability to revert back to a single .tsx file is dependent on the implementation of vendor-specific backface-visibility properties in React.CSSProperties.
+If the vendor-specific properties are not added, it would be wise to move more of the TSX styles over to the CSS file for consistency.

 ### Browser Compatibility
 Everything will be great in a real browser (read: Chrome).
 Some older versions of IE (< 11), for example, might have a little trouble.
 Even Edge can be rough with the flip animation ::facepalm::, especially in the emulator used by the <a href="#example">Example</a>.
 Better compatibility to come!

 ### Defined Height
 Due to the nature of the flipping mechanism, Cards must currently be assigned a static height.
 Auto height Cards on the way!